DekoKiyo/JapaneseCallouts/README.md

 [RAGENativeUI](https://github.com/Alexguirre/RAGENativeUI): Used for making the UI.
 Developed by **Alexguirre**<br/>
 [INI File Parser](https://github.com/rickyah/ini-parser): Used for parsing the ini files.
 Developed by **rickyah**<br/>
 [Costura.Fody](https://github.com/Fody/Costura): Used for embedding the resources.
 Developed by **Fody Team**<br/>
-[IPT.Common](https://github.com/Immersive-Plugins-Team/IPT.Common): Used for check the world weather.
+[IPT.Common](https://github.com/Immersive-Plugins-Team/IPT.Common): Used for checking the world weather.
 Developed by **Immersive Plugins Team**